 In a small clinical trial involving 52 healthy male subjects, either oral 5-HTP or antidepressant enhanced serotonin levels by 35% and 100%, but a combination between antidepressant and 5-HTP by 500% (6).

 However, the research is not conclusive as some studies showed that 5-HTP supplementation was not shown to significantly reduce depression (7, 8).

 There is certainly potential for 5-HTP to be an effective means to be a part of a depression treatment program.
 The current research hasn’t shown that 5-HTP supplementation alone is enough to treat depression.
 However, it has shown preliminary signs of efficacy (9).

-5-HTP can improve sleep.
-Quality and duration of sleep has been shown to increase with 5-HTP supplementation in normal patients and those with diagnosed sleep disorders (10).
+2. 5-HTP can improve sleep.
+Quality and duration of sleep have been shown to increase with 5-HTP supplementation in normal patients and those with diagnosed sleep disorders (10).

 One reason being that 5-HTP produces serotonin, which can be converted into the hormone melatonin.
 Moreover, since melatonin regulates your sleep cycle and quality, increasing melatonin availability via 5-HTP supplementation works wonders on sleep.

 A 2010 human study published in the American Journal of Therapeutics showed that a combination of gamma-aminobutyric acid (GABA) and 5-HTP increased sleep duration, improved sleep quality and significantly reduced the time it took individuals to fall asleep (11).